sindresorhus/terminal-size/readme.md

 Returns an `object` with `columns` and `rows` properties.

-## Info

-The bundled macOS binary is signed and hardened.

 ## Related

-- [term-size-cli](https://github.com/sindresorhus/term-size-cli) - CLI for this module
+- [terminal-size-cli](https://github.com/sindresorhus/terminal-size-cli) - CLI for this module